-Mercedes-Benz cars are considered to contain average reliability.
-They aren’t considered the best or the worst but usually sit in the middle of the rankings.
+Mercedes Benz are considered good cars if you are looking for luxury and comfort.
+They aren’t considered the best or the worst when it comes to reliability, but usually sit in the middle of the rankings.
 However, it can be expensive to repair a Mercedes, which is something to consider before buying one.

-In this guide, we look at everything Mercedes does well and evaluate where there could be an improvement.
-We also judge the best and worst models, so you are better informed.
+In this guide, I look at everything Mercedes does well and evaluate where there could be an improvement.
+I also judge the best and worst models, so you are better informed.

 Are Mercedes-Benz Good Cars?

 Most of the Mercedes-Benz vehicles have either received a perfect five-star safety rating from the NHTSA or were highly rated by the IIHS.
 All models are well-built with customer safety in mind.

 Newer Mercedes are filled with advanced safety technology, giving you more peace of mind.
 Whether you choose a model with the PreSafe technology or DISTRONIC PLUS, you know that your drive is protected.

 Mercedes-Benz has created a variety of durable engines.
 The automaker has released gasoline, diesel, hybrid and electric powertrains.